 Nothing can stop the Army Air Corps

-Brave soldiers never stopped until they “conquered” or were killed or at least wounded, though I really did not know what “conquered” meant.
+Brave soldiers never stopped, I figured, until they “conquered” or were killed or at least wounded, though I really didn’t know what “conquered” meant.

 Off we go into the wild sky yonder